c-sanders/Quaternion/README.md

 "Vector", by Robyn Arianrhod.
 More information about this book can be found [here](https://isbnsearch.org/isbn/9780226821108).

-Some good questions about quaternions along with their answers can be found on the StackExchange Mathematics website.
+Some good questions about quaternions, along with their answers, can be found on the StackExchange Mathematics website.
 In particular, have a look at the following specific questions;